OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Sprite.md

 # Sprite

-1’ tall, winged humanoids, related to pixies and elves.
-They are shy, but driven by curiosity and their odd sense of humour.
+1’ tall, winged humanoids related to pixies and elves.
+They are shy but driven by curiosity and their odd sense of humor.

 ------